Product Description and Author Information

 In his years of research and practice, David has discovered seven fundamental principles of illusion.
 With these rules anyone can learn to:

-Inside Spellbound you’ll discover a different way to sell your ideas, products, or skills, and make your best shot better than everyone else’s.
+With Spellbound you’ll discover a different way to sell your idea, product, or skills, and make your best shot better than everyone else’s.

 Fifteen years ago David Kwong and I started a magic club together, and one of us was good enough to quit his day job.
 I’ve learned a lot from him about how to surprise and delight audiences, and now his knowledge and storytelling skills are on full display.
 This book shows how the art and science of illusion can make us more engaging and more persuasive. —Adam Grant, New York Times bestselling author of Originals and Give and Take

 David Kwong has conjured a unique and seamless blend of cognitive psychology, business acumen,and the secrets of being a renowned magician. —Martin Seligman, author of Learned Optimism and Flourish

 David Kwong uses his mastery of illusion as the spine of a story about us and our limits.
 But more important, he shows that illusion is far more than a set of tricks; it as a very well thought-out set of principles that are broadly applicable in business and life.Here you can learn the principles and enjoy the show! —Ed Catmull, president, Pixar and Disney Animation,and bestselling author of Creativity, Inc.